Local businesses struggling to find workers following pandemic

-Savannah, Ga.
-(WSAV) – Following a steady increase in business over the past months, many stores and restaurants in Savannah have found it increasingly challenging to find workers.
+SAVANNAH, Ga.
+(WSAV) – Following a steady increase in business over the past months, many stores and restaurants in Savannah have had difficulties finding workers.

 “Servers are taking on a lot right now.
 I think everyone down here has,” said Ashion Farrow, floor manager of Moon River Brewing Company.
 “They’re doing the best they can.
 A lot of customers appreciate it, but some don’t understand.”

-Moon River has been hiring for all positions since May of 2020, and like most businesses in the city, they can’t seem to find any help.
+Moon River has been hiring for all positions since May 2020, and like many businesses in the city, they can’t seem to find any help.

 Kayla Herren, assistant manager of the Georgia Tasting Room, says this problem is leading to many of their workers taking on more hours than they can handle.